Now Gmail, TikTok and Snapchat users complain apps are slowing down

-Gmail, TikTok and Snapchat users complain apps are slowing down amid Facebook going down
+Gmail, TikTok and Snapchat users complain apps slowing down during Facebook outage

-Gmail, TikTok and Snapchat users have complained that the apps are slowing down amid the continued outage of Facebook companies.
+Gmail, TikTok and Snapchat users have complained that the apps are slowing down amid the outage of Facebook companies, which finally resolved as of Monday evening.

-Facebook, WhatsApp and Instagram all stopped working at the same time of Monday, forcing their 3bn users to flood across to other social media platforms.
+Facebook, WhatsApp and Instagram all stopped working at the same time on Monday, forcing their 3bn users to flood across to other social media platforms.

 And many of those apps then themselves saw significant slowdowns as they dealt with mass sign-ups and log-ins as Facebook remained unavailable.